Introducing the Quilt Museum

 Work areas: business planning, project management, audience research

-We prepared many of the supporting documents for the funding application including the business plan and audience development plan.
+As lead advisor for the project, we prepared many of the supporting documents for the funding application including the business plan and audience development plan.
 We also commissioned qualitative and quantitative research into the museum's audiences which were used as an evidence base for the audience development plan.

 Coventry Heritage and Arts Trust